WinVector/Examples/versioning_data/Please_Version_Data.md

 </a>
 </center>

-The attendance data is initially described as having aligned published movie schedules with a projection of attendance and looks like the following.
+The attendance data purports to align the published movie schedules with projected attendance, and looks like the following:

 ``` r
 # attach our packages